yuzhenmi/dokojs/README.md

 * For now, digestion of the data binding must be triggered manually
 * Parent component can contribute to the initial state of a child component
 * Components communicate with each other through controller posting and receiving messages through the tree
-* A posted message has minRange and maxRange defined which determines the relative position range in the tree the message is delivered
+* A posted message has minRange and maxRange (inclusive) defined which determines the relative position range in the tree the message is delivered
 * Positive or negative integers can be used for minRange and maxRange, positive corresponds to below the component in the tree, negative corresponds to above the component in the tree